 Trail

 The first and most important question to answer when choosing a pair of sports sandals is how you intend to use them.
-For hiking on trails, we look for designs with well-cushioned midsoles for all-day comfort, effective and secure fit systems for locking your foot in place, and capable and grippy outsoles with deeper tread for navigating variable surfaces from hardpack dirt to wet rocks and logs.
+For hiking on trails, we look for designs with well-cushioned midsoles for extended comfort, effective and secure fit systems for locking your foot in place, and capable and grippy outsoles with deeper tread for navigating variable surfaces from hardpack dirt to wet rocks and logs.
 Some also boast features to maximize stability, including TPU or nylon shanks that provide additional structure for your foot.
 Our top pick in this category is Chaco’s venerable Z/Cloud, which checks most of those boxes and is a great match for covering longer distances.
-Other favorites include Teva’s Hurricane XLT2 and Zymic, which are lighter and less bulky but still fully capable for trail use.
+Our other trail favorite is Teva’s Hurricane XLT2, which is lighter and less bulky but still fully capable for trail use.

 Sports sandals (Xero%2C Chaco%2C and Teva lineup)